joskulj/cryptbox/README.md

 *destination directory*.
 You should place the *destination directory* on a sharable resource like your Dropbox folder, a network drive or a removable device.

+The config dialog allows you to set up a *password salt* and the *hash count* for recursive password hashing.
+Both configuration entries makes storing passwords more secure. *cryptbox* needs to store password hashes to check the password at the login.
+Although *cryptbox* uses SHA-512 the password hashes may be the target of brute force attacks.
+A password salt and recursive hashing makes cracking password hashing far more difficult.
+So it is very recommended to use this options.

+Please note that changing *password salt* and *hash count* affects the encryption of files.
+So you should not change these values by using the configuration dialog but use the option for changing the password.

 ### Password dialog